University of Puerto Rico at Mayagï¿½ez requires a minimum of 134 credits to complete a bachelor's degree.

 There is no accelarated degree program at CAAM, but students who wish to save money or graduate early can look into transferring in credits.
 CAAM accepts transfer credits.
 The school accepts AP creditbut not IB credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, CAAM does not offer classes during the summer.

-Around 47% of students who started college at CAAM complete all the credits required within six years.
+NOTE: Around 47% of students who start college at CAAM finish the requirements for graduation within six years.

 CAAM offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|